Background and Context

 - Vectorize: Good — robust results

-- LlamaParse: Fair — columns mixed up, risk of unusable RAG data
+- LlamaParse: Fair — columns jumbled, risk of unusable RAG data

 Discipline 2: Complex Layouts with Images